 Alcohol Poisoning and Overdose

-The line between responsible drinking and drinking which can cause serious health complications varies for each individual and depends on one’s drinking experience, genetics, age, gender, and whether the person is drinking on an empty stomach or not.
+The line between responsible drinking and drinking which can cause serious health complications varies for each and depends on one’s drinking experience, genetics, age, gender, and whether the person is drinking on an empty stomach or not.
 It’s important to remember that crossing this line even once can cause irreversible damage to one’s body, resulting in physical effects which range from slurred speech and poor motor abilities to coma and death by alcohol poisoning.

 Continued Spike in BAC and Alcohol Poisoning